Higher Brothers: Mixtapes

+Extended plays

+Impact

-The Higher Brothers became part of a wider phenomenon in China that ventured from the traditional ways of the past generation.
+The Higher Brothers became part of a wider phenomenon in China that ventured from the traditional ways of past generations.
 For many in the younger generation in China, the cutthroat housing market and job and marriage markets are extremely competitive and present a lot of obstacles for young Chinese.
 Higher Brothers are the first Chinese rap group to achieve international recognition, rivaling the overseas popularity of Chinese pop stars like Jackson Wang and Lay Zhang.

 The group has been able to circumvent Chinese censorship, believed largely due to the unmet need in cultural product of exportable quality.
 In an older song, Melo rapped "I don't write political hip-hop.
 But if any politicians try to shut me up, I'll cut off their heads and lay them at their corpses' feet."
-This line caused him to be brought into the Public Security Bureau for further questioning, but he was ultimately let go.
+This line caused him to be brought into the Chinese public security bureau for questioning, but he was ultimately released.

-Musically

 The Higher Brothers bring energy and crowd involvement into their performances through multilingual integration of their music: speaking to the crowd in mandarin while rapping in English, Mandarin, and Sichuanese.
-This kind of higher level participation from the crowd was largely unseen in the hip-hop scene during the Higher Brothers' come up, but has since become more prevalent.
+This kind of higher level participation from the crowd was largely unseen in the hip-hop scene during the Higher Brothers' rise, but has since become more prevalent.